Context

 Context is a struct passed to every command that provides:

-- Currently available: Environment information (working directory)
+- Currently available: Environment information (working directory), cancellation for cooperative shutdown, output for framework-controlled command output

 use clawless::prelude::*;